GuidesHow To'sHow To Build A White Gaming PC

 So, we are done, and the build is serving us very well.
 It is time to further fine-tune it, particularly by tightening the timings of the RAM to have it run at 3600MHz with CL16.
 The motherboard was pushing way too much voltage on the stock, so I ended up disabling the Auto Enhancement and setting the VCore to an Offset -0.20V, and it is holding quite well.
 Other than that, we have got ourselves quite hot silicon.

-The graphics card is doing us a charm.
+The graphics card is charming to us.
 It is running silently with maximum temperature on stock fan settings at 69°C. The VISION COMBO or VISION POWER – should I call it, is one heck of a combination in terms of aesthetics and obviously in terms of performance as well.
 The XPG SPECTRIX D50 is doing well, and we are now looking forward to upgrading it to have 32GB of DDR4 RAM.

 We are highly grateful to GIGABYTE, XPG, DeepCool, and Cooler Master for their kind support on this project.